New York World's Fair was the second World's Fair to be held

 Canada, had been selected to host the Universal and International

-Exposition of 1967 (Expo67) and BIE rules state that only one
+Exposition of 1967 (Expo67) and BIE rules stated that only one

 Universal exposition may be held within a 10-year time span.